rtmigo/pyrel/README.md

 # imported file: project/scripts/pyrel.sh
 ```

-## Test for a command-line utility
+## A test for a command-line utility

 ``` bash
 #!/bin/bash